grange85/ahfow-www/collections/_posts/2007/2007-10-29-download-dean-britta-the-bowery-ballroom-16th-october-2007.markdown

 [The Sound Of Indie](http://www.thesoundofindie.com/?p=465) has Dean & Britta's recent CMJ performance at The Bowery Ballroom for download.

-<blockquote><p>One of the highlights of this particular show was the ending Joy Division cover, Ceremony.
-What is even more impressive is that Ceremony was initially covered some 20 years ago by Dean’s first seminal band, Galaxie 500.</p></blockquote>
+> One of the highlights of this particular show was the ending Joy Division cover, Ceremony.
+What is even more impressive is that Ceremony was initially covered some 20 years ago by Dean’s first seminal band, Galaxie 500.